Solaris Logo

-With Solaris, your publishing journey begins.
+Welcome to the adventure.
+With Solaris, your publishing journey begins—with the power of crowdfunding.

 Many people harbour a quiet wish to publish a book, but are deterred by cost, uncertainty, or the feeling that such things belong to others.
 Crowdfunding, sensibly used, removes much of this obscurity.
 It allows a community of readers to say, in advance, “We wish this book to exist,” and to prove it in the most practical way.